Leaderboard

 2 points

-Spectromat Sounds like an early call of a stuck summer pattern.
+20. Spectromat Sounds like an early call of a stuck summer pattern.
 5-wave patterns can be stubborn to shift in summer, and just need to be wary here of us getting stuck in a trough if the high pressure is too far to the west when the music stops, as it were!
 The models are currently very keen now for the high pressure over the next week to move west towards the end of the month.
 Nothing warm in the outlook whatsoever at the moment, a welcome break from the rain over the next week or so, but it could all head wrong again after that.
-Ho hum!2 points
+Ho hum!

-Certainly the outlook is very different fayre to what we've experienced for quite some time.
+21. Certainly the outlook is very different fayre to what we've experienced for quite some time.
 Can't recall the last time we had a cold euro trough and strong heights to our NW linking into the pole.
 We've seen alot of troughing over and to the SW of UK but not to our east and south east.
 If any time of year is most likely to produce such synoptics its now, complete opposite to the south west airstream, instead we have a NE flow.
 Short term, a pleasant spell for far west parts, with dry sunny conditions and respectable temps, further east, cool cloudy with showery dank weather.
-Next week could well turn quite unsettled for many as lower heights push east , cloud, rain and supressed temps, not what many I expect are wanting.2 points
+Next week could well turn quite unsettled for many as lower heights push east , cloud, rain and supressed temps, not what many I expect are wanting.

 1 point